raoulg/MADS-MachineLearning-course/notebooks/4_tuning_networks/05_hypertuning_exercise.md

 - the number of hidden units
 - dropout, batchnorm, skiplayers
 - learning rate, type of optimizer, type of activation function, etc.

-The notebook 02_hypertune is an illustration of the interaction between number of layers and hidden units.

 !!!IMPORTANT!!!:
 Dont use hyperband when trying to create a heatmap!
 Because this will cause you to put models that have run just a few epochs together with models that have run many epochs.
 This will NOT give you a clear overview of the interaction between the variables.